Fujifilm XP130 vs Ricoh GR II

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the GR II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is notably smaller (6 percent) than the Fujifilm XP130.
 However, the GR II is markedly heavier (21 percent) than the XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the GR II does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the GR II can take 320 images on a single charge of its DB65 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.